 Kiera Dinsmore is a third generation York University student.
 Kiera attends Glendon College where she is completing a Bilingual International Bachelor of Arts degree in International Studies.
 She is a Glendon eAmbassador, campus ambassador, former research assistant and, recently, became the first-ever student director inducted into the York University Alumni Association.

 In 2013, Kiera was the recipient of the Harry Arthurs Alumni Families Scholarship and the Top Scholar Award from Glendon College.
 In her spare time, she enjoys performing in music, theatre and dance.
 A former Premier of the Ontario Youth Parliament, Kiera is very involved in avenues of youth activism and engagement.
 Kiera takes special interest in women's rights and health, refugees and migration, the LGBTQ* community, First Nations accountability, and environmental sustainability.
-An avid traveller, Kiera will partake in an academic exchange to Brussels, Belgium this spring.
+An avid traveler, Kiera partook in an academic exchange to Brussels, Belgium.

 Monika Federau (BA ’86)

 Monika Federau is the Chief Strategy Officer for Intact Financial Corporation where she leads the development of corporate strategies, and oversees branding, government relations and communications.

 She joined Intact in 2010 as Senior Vice President, Marketing responsible for national advertising, communication and sponsorship strategies, as well as research and digital initiatives.
 Prior to Intact, Ms. Federau lived in Hong Kong working for a global life insurer where she was responsible for developing and executing strategies to enhance the company’s brand throughout Asia.

 Monika serves on the Board of the Toronto Financial Services Alliance as well as on the Board of the Interactive Advertising Bureau of Canada.

 Ron Ferguson (B.Sc. ’89)